adhirajcs/helpify/README.md

-# Helipfy
+# Helpify

-Helipfy is a location-based community service platform designed to facilitate assistance and support within local communities.
+Helpify is a location-based community service platform designed to facilitate assistance and support within local communities.
 Users can post requests for crowdfunding, donations, assistance in locating missing persons or pets, or accessing essential medical supplies, which are visible only to others within the same city.

 ## Background:
-Helipfy was developed as a College Major Project for MCA degree in Heritage Institute of Technology, Kolkata College by contributors Soumik Sil, Avishek Verma, and Adhiraj Saha.
+Helpify was developed as a College Major Project for MCA degree in Heritage Institute of Technology, Kolkata College by contributors Soumik Sil, Avishek Verma, and Adhiraj Saha.

 ## Contributors:
 - [Soumik Sil](https://github.com/soumik-aj12)